seetadev/EtherMonitor/README.md

 # EtherMonitor
 Monitoring tools for road incident management and reducing traffic congestion.
 Crowdsourcing information sharing for better and safer roads.

-Goal: Effective design, engineering and delivery of Ethereum blockchain technology aided solution for vehicles and citizens to make roads safer and better for everyone using predictive analytics and automation.
+Goal: Effective design, engineering and delivery of Ethereum and Tron DAO blockchain technology aided solution for vehicles and citizens to make roads safer and better for everyone using predictive analytics and automation.

 Solution: Technical solution for citizens, police officers and drivers to report and manage incidents, detect and prevent accidents on web and mobile.